Wickersdorf Free School Community

 The Wickersdorf Free School Community (Freie Schulgemeinde Wickersdorf) was a progressive school in Germany, founded by Gustav Wyneken and Paul Geheeb in 1906.

 In particular, the concept of "movement play" on the school stage can be understood as the original contribution of the Freie Schulgemeinde to a school culture of movement and physical culture, which continues to have an impact on the subject of performing play today.
 This concept, which goes back to Martin Luserke, was both theoretically elaborated and practically tested by him over decades.

 Pedagogy

 German pedagogues Gustav Wyneken and Paul Geheeb founded the Freie Schulgemeinde in Wickersdorf in September 1906.
-Wyneken, who had previously taught at a Hermann Lietz school, modeled Wickersdorf on his experimental, neo-Idealist ideas: to treat children as distinct from adults, to pique natural curiosity, to let the child's natural abilities appear gradually, to teach through experience rather than academics.
-Unlike other experiemntal schools, Wickersdorf focused on humanities, centering the school on finding the "objective spirit" in philosophy, literature, and music.
+Wyneken, who had previously taught at a Hermann Lietz school, modelled Wickersdorf on his experimental, neo-Idealist ideas: to treat children as distinct from adults, to pique natural curiosity, to let the child's natural abilities appear gradually, to teach through experience rather than academics.
+Unlike other experimental schools, Wickersdorf focused on humanities, centring the school on finding the "objective spirit" in philosophy, literature, and music.